Universal Orlando: Grad Bash and Gradventure

 Grad Bash and Gradventure are two separate events held in April and May at the parks.
-Grad Bash is an event for graduating high school senior classes who can gather for an exclusive, all-night party at Universal Orlando and Islands of Adventure.
-This event features live performances by some of the most popular artists, dance parties with DJs, and pre-parties at the Universal Music Plaza Stage in the Production Central section of Universal Studios Florida.
-Gradventure is very similar but is designed for graduating middle school students.
+Grad Bash is an event for graduating high school senior classes who can gather for an exclusive, all-night party at Universal Studios Florida and Islands of Adventure.
+It allows attendees to ride all attractions at both parks.
+This event also features live performances by some of the most popular artists, dance parties with DJs, and pre-parties at the Universal Music Plaza Stage in the Production Central section of Universal Studios Florida.
+Gradventure is very similar but is promoted for graduating middle school students.
 Both events are sponsored by Coca-Cola.

 Universal's Holiday Parade featuring Macy's

-Macy's Holiday Parade brings some authentic balloons from the Macy's Thanksgiving Day Parade to Orlando in a 2 month long event in November and December that highlights the Christmas celebrations within Universal Studios Florida.
+Macy's Holiday Parade brings some authentic balloons that are based on attractions in the parks in a 2 month long event in November and December that highlights the Christmas celebrations within Universal Studios Florida.

 Mardi Gras

-Generally, in February through to April, a parade and concert series inspired by New Orleans' Fat Tuesday party is held within Universal Studios Florida.
+From February through April, a parade and concert series inspired by New Orleans' Mardi Gras party, is held within Universal Studios Florida.
 The event features merchandise especially for the celebration and is held usually on Friday and Saturday nights.
 Every event night guests will hear some of Louisiana's bands performing blues and zydeco.
 It is included in park admission.

+Attendance

+The longstanding rivalry between Universal Orlando Resort and Walt Disney World in Orlando, Florida, is set to intensify in 2025 with the opening of Universal's Epic Universe, a new theme park featuring attractions based on Nintendo, Harry Potter, and other properties.
+This development marks a significant step in Universal's ongoing efforts to challenge Disney's dominance in the Central Florida tourism market.
+Analysts from MoffettNathanson estimate that Epic Universe could draw approximately one million visitors away from Disney World between mid-2025 and 2026.

 Other services

 Universal Express Pass

-Many attractions in Universal Studios Florida and Islands of Adventure allow guests to utilize an Express Pass, with availability depending at each attraction.
+Many attractions in Universal Studios Florida and Islands of Adventure allow guests to utilize Express Pass, with availability depending at each attraction.
 This pass admits guests to a separate line for the attraction, which is given priority status when boarding.

 Express Pass is not a virtual queuing service.
 Instead, passholders may enter the Universal Express line whenever they wish.
 This pass is not included with park admission but can be bought for an additional fee.
 Fees change depending on date.
-Guests can choose to purchase one of two options: Express Pass, which gives guests access to the express line once per day on each participating attraction, or Express Unlimited Pass, which allows guests to skip the regular lines an unlimited number of times per day at participating attractions.
+Guests can choose to purchase one of two options: Express Pass, which gives guests access to an Express line once per day on each participating attraction, or Express Unlimited Pass, which allows guests to skip the regular lines an unlimited number of times per day at participating attractions.